diku-dk/futhark-website/blog/2023-03-17-on-nontermination.md

 perform a catastrophic division by zero, while the optimised program will terminate successfully.
 This is a deviation from our core principle that optimisation should not change the program result.
-Yet is awfully inconvenient for the compiler to preserve all nontermination, since it can lurk behind any function call.
+Yet it is awfully inconvenient for the compiler to preserve all nontermination, since it can lurk behind any function call.
 Also, if we care to preserve nontermination, we may also desire to preserve the *kind* of nontermination - an infinite loop is distinct from an